makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

   * 29M and 18M native speakers, and 2M and 5.5K Wikipedia articles,
-  * X is syntactically quite similar to English, though uses dimunitives and has grammatical gender Y, on the other hand, has a different word order from English, and has a rare typological feature generally it is a head-final language, but noun phrases are head-initial.
+  * X is syntactically quite similar to English, though uses dimunitives and has grammatical gender
+    * Y, on the other hand, has a different word order from English, and has a rare typological feature: generally it is a head-final language, but noun phrases are head-initial.
 It also features full and partial reduplication
   * 69 items on LDC and ELRA contain data in X, whereas for Y there are only 2 items
     * X boasts of some of the best online machine translation systems, whereas